masqm/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Mengyang.
 I am a Master student in the Electrical&Computer Engineering Department at Tufts University, advised by Prof. Douglas Preis and working closely with Prof. Chorng Hwa Chang.
-I'm a member of the Tufts Wireless Lab.
-My current research focuses on establishing meteorological image database and managing the image data base on machine learning.
-Moreover, I have research intrests on Network System, Computer Architecture and Cloud Computing.
+I’m a member of the Tufts Wireless Lab.
+My current research focuses on establishing meteorological image database and managing the image database on machine learning.
+Moreover, I have research interests in Network System, Computer Architecture and Cloud Computing.